 If you have never been to Magic Kingdom, or your last visit occurred years ago, then you’ll surely love the railroad tour.
 The ride affords you a sample of the different “lands” as it transports you around the perimeter of the park.
 Fans of the railroad often hop on the train at Main Street, U.S.A. right after entering the park and ride all the way around, disembarking right where they boarded and completing what is called The Grand Circle Tour.
 These passengers look to see what has changed since their last visit and try to steal glances of the new projects Disney Imagineers are building around the park.

 7 – The Narration

 During the tour around Magic Kingdom, the Walt Disney Railroad broadcasts a narration explaining each of the thematic lands and highlighting select attractions.
-Diehard railroad fans love listening for changes in the narration, as if they’re panning for gold.
-The attraction updates the recording from time to time in order to reflect changes in the theme park.
+Diehard railroad fans love listening for changes in the narration as if they’re panning for gold.
+The attraction updates the recording from time to time to reflect changes in the theme park.
 In addition to the tour narration, the soundtrack also addresses a bit about the train and its history.

 6 – The Old-Fashioned Feelings